XavierEgan/3D_Pathtracer/readme.md

 **NOTE:** Timings have a variance of up to +-1s depending on many factors

 ### Early Pixel Termination (1.065x speedup)
-We can cast 9 strategic rays (corners, edges, middle) And if all them dont hit anything, we consider the pixel to be black and early return.
+We can cast 9 strategic rays (corners, edges, middle) And if all of them don't hit anything, we consider the pixel to be black and early return.

 In code that looks like this:
 ```C++